sudoblanc/Sudo-Home-Lab/README.md

 Week 1
 - Still trying to research more into this
 - Debating on using proxmox or ubuntu+vmware
 - Finding more videos on youtube to learn more

+**Major Update**
+With research, i have decided to create a cloud lab environment instead.
+With other projects in hand, This project is currently inactive, I will keep posting about other major updates